Idaho

 20% are households with children who have disabilities

-23% identify as a member of the Latino or Black community
+29% identify as a member of the Black or Latino community

 25% are households with disabilities